-While so many studies on various aspects of blood meal have been published, information on keeping duration prior to processing is non-existing in the literature, and since the price of fish meal has remained ever high, it is quite pertinent to replace it with cheaper feed ingredient as blood meal.
-Therefore, in the present study, blood meal processed after 6 hours keeping duration was added to broiler chickens’ diet to evaluate its effects on haematology and biochemical indices of the birds.
+While so many studies on various aspects of BM have been published, information on keeping duration before processing is non-existent, and since the price of fish meal has remained ever high, it is quite pertinent to replace it with cheaper feed ingredients such as BM.
+Therefore, blood meal processed 6 hours post-storage was added to broiler chickens’ diet to evaluate its effects on the hematology and biochemical indices of the birds.

 Materials and Methods